The Gender Pay Gap

 AAUW believes achieving pay equity requires a multi-pronged approach:

-- We need strong state and federal laws focused on ensuring equal pay for all American women.
-See AAUW’s economic security policy agenda.
+• We need strong state and federal laws focused on ensuring equal pay for all American women.

-- Women individually need to advocate for themselves: They need to negotiate for the best possible pay and benefits and pursue higher-paying jobs, promotions and leadership opportunities.
-Learn more about AAUW’s program initiatives aimed at closing the wage, STEM and leadership gaps.
+• Women individually need to advocate for themselves: They need to negotiate for the best possible pay and benefits and pursue higher-paying jobs, promotions and leadership opportunities.
+Learn more about AAUW’s salary negotiation and financial literacy programs.

 AAUW Partners with NSF on Advancing Pay Equity in Higher Education